(Source)

 San Marzano

-For canning, paste, or a killer spaghetti sauce, it’s hard to beat ‘San Marzano’, a sought-after heirloom from the Campania region of southern Italy.
+For canning, paste, or a killer spaghetti sauce, it’s hard to beat ‘San Marzano’.
 You can buy it in expensive imported cans, but even better, grow your own at home.

 Heirloom Malakatovoya Shktulka